Jalisco: Climate

 Most of the state has a temperate climate with Tropical humid summers.
 There is a distinct rainy season from June to October.
 The climate can be divided into 29 different zones, from hot to cold and from very dry to semi moist.
-In most of the state, most of the rain falls between February.
+In most of the state, most of the rain falls in February.

 The coastal area receives the most precipitation and has the warmest temperatures, at an average of between 22 and 26 °C and an average precipitation of about 2,000 mm annually.
 In the north and northwest, a dry climate predominates with average temperatures of between 10 and 18 °C, and average annual precipitation between 300 and 1,000 mm.
 The center of the state has three different climates, but all are mostly temperate with an average temperature of 19 °C and an average rainfall of between 700 and 1000 mm.
 The northeastern corner and coastal plains of Tomatlán are the driest areas with less than 500 mm annually.
 Los Altos de Jalisco region has a number of microclimates due to the rugged terrain.
 The area is mostly dry with an average temperature of 18 °C except in the north, where it fluctuates between 18 and 22 °C. In the highlands, the average temperature is less than 18 °C.